Tough movement: Spanish

 Tough movement occurs in Spanish, as in (6a) and (7a).
 Equivalent sentences without tough movement also occur, as in (6b) and (7b).

 The class of words that can trigger tough-movement in Spanish is smaller than in English; in Spanish only adjectives can do so, not noun phrases like in English.
 According to Sauer (1972), Spanish tough-movement adjectives must in general express some degree of difficulty.
 However, in certain dialects adjectives like interesante 'interesting' also participate in tough-movement: thus, the sentence in (8) was accepted as grammatical by 7 out of 16 native Spanish speakers:

 Reider (1993) conducted a survey where 16 native speakers of Spanish (eight European and eight Latin American) answered whether they thought 27 sentences showing tough movement with different adjectives were grammatical, and found that Latin American Spanish speakers tended to accept tough movement with more adjectives, but there was considerable variability between speakers; no two speakers had the exact same response for all 27 sentences.
 This led Reider to propose that rather than a semantic reason for why certain adjectives can trigger tough movement and others cannot, instead it may be encoded separately for each word in a speaker's mental lexicon.

 Japanese

 Example of a tough construction in Japanese is given in (9a).

-Inoue's 1978 classifiation
+Inoue's 1978 classification

 Tough constructions in Japanese are formed by combining verb stems such as 'yomi' to read, and one of the adjectives 'yasui' meaning easy to, or 'nikui' meaning difficult to, resulting in a form like 'yomiyasui' easy to read, or 'yominikui' difficult to read.
 According to Inoue there are 4 types of tough constructions in Japanese simply labelled as Type I, Type II, Type III and Type IV an example of each of these is shown below.
 Inoue remarked that the difference between these types depended on the verb and broadly categorized Types I and II as containing verbs where the action is controlled by the agent of the sentence, and the verbs in Types III and IV as containing verbs where the action is not controlled by the agent.